Input type

 PF Calculator FAQ

-Does this result include exact EPFO yearly updates?
+Does this include exact EPFO yearly interest crediting?

-This is a planning estimate.
-Final accumulation depends on official yearly interest notifications and account activity.
+No. It is a planning projection.
+Final accumulation depends on official EPFO interest declarations, account timing and contribution posting.